Why Swimming May Be the Best Exercise for Older Adults

 Fox Hollow Water aerobics, London, ON

-Going for a dip in the pool will cool you off on a hot day, but it is also a full body exercise that tones every major muscle group in your body.
+Swimming is a full body exercise that tones every major muscle group in your body.
 Each stroke focuses on different muscle groups, so using a combination of strokes when swimming will allow you to feel the burn — and get the tone you want — faster than many land-based exercises.
+Sondra assures us that “you can do crunches and any exercise safely in the water.”
+As an added bonus, building stronger muscles in turn helps maintain bone density!

 7. Swimming is Good for the Spirit